 The clinic's layout promotes high quality care and effective teaching.
 With 20 consulting rooms to facilitate parallel consulting, it offers space for students to assess patients on their own before presenting their findings to their supervisors.
 Consulting rooms are grouped around a well equipped onsite teaching hub for both formal teaching sessions and informal interactions between team members including students.
 The centre has two well equipped procedure rooms and excellent facilities for practice nurse staff who are central to the team-based model of care.
 The team is committed to a collaborative, multidisciplinary, person-centred model of care.

-Medical students attending the centre will typically be on a one year placement in general practice in their second clinical year, or undertaking a five-week placement in their final semester; other medical students will be on shorter placements in their first clinical year.
-We provide approximately 700 teaching sessions for medical students every year.
+Medical students attending the centre will typically be on a one year placement in general practice in their second clinical year, or undertaking a six-week placement in their final year.
+We provide approximately “700” to over 700 teaching sessions for medical students every year.
+Throughout the year we also support La Trobe University, Shepparton Campus by providing two week placements for Nursing students.

-Four senior GPs provide the medical and teaching leadership.
-Trained in Scotland, all four share and nurture the clinic's values:
+Our senior GPs provide the medical and teaching leadership.
+Trained both overseas and in Australia, they have a broad range of experience in general practice and teaching and they all share and nurture the clinic’s values: